 Co-Presidents: Anne Mahler and Ken Newton.
 Address: 1000 Kiely Blvd Apt 56, Santa Clara, CA 95051.

-Tactus (San Francisco) is a chamber chorus dedicated to bringing Renaissance polyphony to audiences in the San Francisco Bay Area, directed by Jonathon Hampton.
+Tactus (San Francisco) is a chamber chorus dedicated to bringing Renaissance polyphony to audiences in the San Francisco Bay Area, directed by Elizabeth Kimble.
 We aim to bring together musicians of diverse identities, ages, and experience to create a musical melting pot of energy and ideas.
 Through innovative rehearsal methods derived from the latest in teaching pedagogy, we aim to forge musical and personal relationships that will last a lifetime.
 Committed to the highest quality of artistic excellence, we will perform regularly in the San Francisco Bay Area, seeking to educate, engage, and delight.